JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7915 days**.

-And here is a just a random fact -  **The most common pear world-wide is the Bartlett.
-It is bell-shaped, sweet and soft with a light green colour**.
+And here is a just a random fact -  **Americans consumed more than twenty billion hot dogs in 2000**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)